SCLW/Circuitry-Based-Sound/readme.md

 f \approx \frac{1}{RC \cdot 0.8113}
 $$

-The values in the table should be used as a starting point, as actual frequencies may vary due to chip manufacturing tolerances, large capacitor tolerances, and the effects of parasitic capacitance and additional resistance introduced by wiring and jumper cables.

 | @10V   | **0.01µF** | **0.1µF** | **0.22µF** | **0.47µF** | **1µF** | **22µF** | **47µF** |
 |--------|---------|--------|---------|---------|--------|-------|-------|